Baidu, Alibaba and Tencent (BAT)

 Form this example there are a few points of interest;

-- The BAT companies have a great power in the China.
-If they move into a market, change will quickly follow
+- the BAT companies' resources give them durable purchasing power.
+If they move into a market, change will quickly follow,

-- The BAT companies have great financial resources like and Google or Microsoft.
-These resources are used to purchase businesses when a company is taking / creating on-line market share
+- the BAT companies have financial resources like and Google or Microsoft.
+These resources are used to purchase businesses when a company is taking/creating an online market share.

-In histrionic rest of world about 75% of on-line purchases are performed directly on supplier websites.
-This is changing with growth of Amazon where one company is supplying the end to end purchasing, payment and shipping service.
-Amazon opening their third-party shopping platform suppliers has enabled greater growth.
+Histrionically, rest of the world, about 75% of on-line purchases are performed directly on supplier websites.
+In the rest of the world, supplier websites are being replaced / complemented with e-Malls, i.e., Amazon, where one company is supplying the end to end purchasing, payment, and shipping service.

-This is the case in China.
-The BAT companies have created these store platforms from the outset which enabled Chinese business to sell to the end consumer and international business to sell the Chinese market.
-Somewhere between 60% to 70% of on-line business is traded through the BAT Company’s platforms.
+In China, the BAT companies control e-Commeric platforms, enabling Chinese businesses to sell to the end consumer and international business to sell the Chinese market.
+Somewhere between 60% to 70% of the online store trading is through the BAT Company's platforms.

-Often people see European products been sold on-line in China at 100% plus higher price.
-This may look like a good opportunity for overseas suppliers.
-In the on-line e-Mall stores in China is the net price show which includes, but limited to
+Often people see European products been sold on-line in China at 100% plus a higher price.
+While this may look like an excellent opportunity for overseas suppliers, these are net price which includes all costs of supplier i.e.;

-Also, the costs of the BAT companies store cost are high.
-The effect of this is to push price higher.
+Besides, BAT companies store cost is high.
+The effect of this is to push the price higher.

-Our view, there is not a large margin to be made in the Chinese market.
-There is a large market return based around volume of sales.
+In our view, there is not a large margin to be made e-Commeric selling a few products in China.
+There is a significant market return based on the volume of sales.

-The exception to this point, is where your business is the wholesalers or manufacture of the overseas product.
-As many overseas products in the Chinese e-Mall stores are purchased from overseas retail shops that is where additional margin is available.
+The exception is where your business is the large wholesaler or manufacture of the foreign product.
+Additional margin is available as many different products in the Chinese e-Malls are sourced from international retail shops.